 - Entryway walls (makes a strong first impression)

 In studio or open-concept rentals, accent walls visually separate sleeping areas from living spaces without physical dividers.
 Choosing the right wall takes strategy.
-If you're stuck deciding which wall will deliver the most impact, working with an interior design coach like Your Interior Design Coach can help you evaluate your space and make confident decisions that maximize your investment.
+If you are unsure which wall to choose, start with the one you see first when you enter the room or the one behind the main furniture piece.

 Hack #2: Upgrade Floors and Backsplashes with Peel-and-Stick Solutions